milanaryal/milanaryal.github.io/_posts/2015/2015-01-06-adding-hover-anchor-links-to-header-on-github-pages-using-jekyll.md

 {% endraw %}
 {% endhighlight %}

-*Note that I have edited calling class as `"header-link"` and `"fa fa-link"` to activate Font Awesome icon link in `// Header link script` and added class in `// Header link selector` as `.post-body h2, .post-body h3, .post-body h4` to activate header link only in between post body.*
+*Note that I have edited calling class as `header-link` and `fa fa-link` to activate Font Awesome icon link in `// Header link script` and added class in `// Header link selector` as `.post-body h2, .post-body h3, .post-body h4` to activate header link only in between post body.*

 After that add the following styles: